anoma/nspec/docs/tutorial/engines/index.md

 ᚦ: needs updating [do not remove this comment): out of date ALERT!
 -->

+??? todo

+	{check what and how to incorporate this material}

+	Recall that each guarded action is a pair of a guard function and an action function.
+	Conceptually, the guard function has two purposes: first it determines whether the action that it is guarding is enabled;
+	moreover,
+	if the action is enabled it provides matched arguments and an action label.

+	The action function takes the time stamped trigger, local data and matched argument as input and computes

+	- the updates to the engine environment
+	- the set of messages to be sent
+	- timers to be set, cancelled, and reset
+	- new engines to be created.

+	In theory,
+	all guards of an engine are evaluated in parallel, each of which potentially triggers an the execution of the action, e.g., upon  arrival of new  message;
+	in practice, for specific cases, one may want to choose a more efficient, but equivalent strategy.

+	In many simple cases,
+	it is never the case that several guards become true;
+	however,
+	if several actions are enabled,
+	priorities of guards may be used to resolve undesireable non-determinism.
+	It is necessary to mark the non-determinism if it is desired.
+	Each guard comes with an associated action that is executed if its action is enabled (and has the highest priority).

 ### A finite set of guarded actions for each engine family

 Each engine family comes with a set of guarded actions